 You can read the full poem here.

-Personification and Repetition in The Runaway
+Personification and Repetition

 One of the most important techniques first used in ‘The Runaway‘ is that of personification.
 Frost devotes a number of lines in this poem to the description of the young colt’s features and mannerisms.
 These lines, along with the speaker’s own interpretation of the horse’s actions, is meant to make the reader empathize with the colt’s situation.
 The horse exhibits fear as a human would, by attempting to run away from something he doesn’t understand.
 And though the speaker’s analysis of his isolation, is made to seem lonely.